-For patients with both acute renal failure and chronic kidney disease, an additional code for acute renal failure is required.
+For patients with both acute renal failure and chronic kidney disease, the acute renal failure should also be coded.
+Sequence according to the circumstances of the admission/encounter.

 4) Hypertensive Cerebrovascular Disease

 For hypertensive cerebrovascular disease, first assign the appropriate code from categories I60-I69, followed by the appropriate hypertension code.